lbuk/portfolio-website/_portfolio/brownfieldgrids.markdown

 img: /img/battersea_power_station.png
 ---

 An R package for creating Mile x Mile grid maps of OpenStreetMap (OSM) brownfield land in London.
 The package provides functions for mapping OSM brownfield sites grid-by-grid and borough-by-borough in the city.
+Send an email across if you'd like to use the package.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/limehouse_osm_borough.png" alt="" title=""/>